A Statistical Learning Perspective on Semi-dual Adversarial Neural Optimal Transport Solvers: Related Works

 \textbf{Minimax semi-dual OT.} The estimation of \eqref{eq-obj-of-study} in case of minimax OT \eqref{minimax_emp} is a much less explored task.
 In fact, there are no studies at all that provide statistical bounds for recovered minimax OT map $\widehat{T}_\omega$.
 The existing works \citep{makkuva, rout} only conduct an analysis of $\Vert T^* - \widehat{T}_{\omega} \Vert^2_{L_2(p)}$ in the sense of \textit{duality gaps}.
 That is, the error between the true OT map and recovered map is upper-bounded by values of functional $L(\phi, T)$.
-The duality gaps analysis helps to validate minimax methodology; it is common for more broad class of (non-quadratic) minimax OT solvers \cite{fan2023neural, gnot, barycenters}.
+The duality gaps analysis helps to validate minimax methodology; it is common for more broad class of (non-quadratic) minimax OT solvers \citep{fan2023neural, gnot, barycenters}.
 However, we again emphasize that it does not reveal particular statistical rates and guarantees for \eqref{eq-obj-of-study}.
-In \cite{gonzalez2022gan}, the authors establish promising results for the error of recovered approximate OT map.
+In \citep{gonzalez2022gan}, the authors establish promising results for the error of recovered approximate OT map.
 However, their problem formulation of minimax OT differs from ours, eq. \eqref{minimax}, as they aim to treat OT as the limit of regularized GAN objectives.
+Finally, the work \citep{nietert2025estimation} conducts theoretical analysis of the error of solving the minimax Wasserstein distributionally robust optimization problem which again differs from ours.

 \textbf{Theoretical analysis of other OT formulations.} For the completeness of exposition, we also mention several studies that develop statistical learning analysis of recovered OT map (plan) error for non semi-dual OT formulations.
-The works \cite{genevay2019sample, rigollet2022sample, gonzalez2023weak, mokrov2024energyguided, goldfeld2024limit, korotin2024light} deal with Entropy-regularized OT; \cite{vacher2022stability, vacher2023semi, gazdieva2024light} investigate unbalanced OT versions; \citep{benamou2000computational} considers dynamic OT.
+The works \citep{genevay2019sample, rigollet2022sample, gonzalez2023weak, mokrov2024energyguided, goldfeld2024limit, korotin2024light,kolesov2024energy} deal with Entropy-regularized OT \citep{gushchin2023building}; \citep{vacher2022stability, vacher2023semi, gazdieva2024light} investigate unbalanced OT versions; \citep{benamou2000computational} considers dynamic OT.
 Although these works are interesting and insightful, their object of study is different from ours, making them less relevant.

 Since the minimax objective \eqref{minimax} resembles adversarial training, we additionally discuss the literature addressing the \textit{\underline{theoretical aspects}} of Generative Adversarial Neural Networks (GAN) losses and their \underline{\textit{relation}} to semi-dual OT losses in Appendix \ref{subsec:works-gans}.
 For a comprehensive analysis of the connections and differences between these losses, we refer the reader to \citep{gazdieva2025optimal}.